 Note: The researcher compiled the table

 The analysis reveals a strong and positive relationship between educational factors and the well-being of senior citizens.
 With a correlation coefficient of r = 0.492, there is a moderate association, indicating that higher levels of educational attainment are generally linked to greater well-being.
 The relationship is statistically significant, as evidenced by a p-value of 0.000 (p < 0.01), showing that the observed connection among the 410 participants is unlikely to be due to chance.
-Overall, the correlation analysis confirms a significant positive association between educational factors and senior citizens’ well-being at the 1% level of significance (r = 0.492, p < 0.01), highlighting that education plays an important and measurable role in enhancing the quality of life in older adults.
+Overall, the correlation analysis confirms a significant positive association between educational factors and older adults’ well-being at the 1% level of significance (r = 0.492, p < 0.01), indicating that education plays an important and measurable role in enhancing quality of life among older adults.

-Discussion:
+Discussions:

 The primary objective of this study was to examine the influence of educational factors on the well-being of senior citizens in Mangalore, Karnataka.
-By evaluating how education shapes the quality of life among older adults, this research explored the critical intersections between educational attainment, demographic variables-such as age, gender, and income—and overall well-being.
+By evaluating how education shapes the quality of life among older adults, this research explored the critical intersections among educational attainment, demographic variables (such as age, gender, and income), and overall well-being.

-The findings indicate that older adults in Mangalore generally report a high level of well-being, with a significant proportion of the sample possessing formal education.
+The findings indicate that older adults in Mangalore generally report high levels of well-being, and a significant proportion of the sample having formal education.
 These results align with existing literature, which consistently demonstrates a positive correlation between higher education levels and improved well-being in later life.
 As noted in Field’s (2009) framework, learning during older adulthood serves a dual purpose: it reduces the burden on publicly funded social services by fostering self-reliance and simultaneously strengthens both personal and community-level well-being (Merriam & Kee, 2014).

 Education serves as a multi-dimensional catalyst for well-being through several key channels: